Is Matchmaking Worth It in San Francisco?

 • Comfortable online — but less comfortable with dating that stays online

-Who Matchmaking Is Worth It For
+Who It Tends to Work For

-Matchmaking in San Francisco tends to work well for people who:
+This approach tends to work well for people who:

 • Care about privacy and discretion